-Pre-service Teachers engage in ongoing professional practice throughout their degree.
-They have four Professional Experience Placements in schools.
-Professional Experience is undertaken in a variety of settings (DoE, Independent, Catholic and other religious denominations).
+The units of the Professional Experience stream are core subjects for Pre-service Teachers in the Bachelor of Education (Primary) and Bachelor of Education (Primary) - Aboriginal and Torres Strait Islander Education.
+The subjects are offered as school-based professional experience placements totalling a combined eighty (80) days.
+There are four Professional Experience Placements in schools.
+Professional Experience is undertaken in a variety of school settings (DoE, Independent, Catholic, and other religious denominations).
 As is required by NESA, Pre-service Teachers will experience at least two different schools and a variety of different class stage levels.
 Pre-service Teachers will have the opportunity to apply for a rural professional experience placement.

-Placements are sequential to allow teacher education students to apply in the classroom setting the theoretical and pedagogical knowledge they learn throughout their degree.
+Placements are sequential to allow teacher education students to apply the theoretical and pedagogical knowledge they learn throughout their degree in the classroom setting.